As Madagascar's forest and freshwater habitats continue to be destroyed, many wildlife species are

 now confined to only one lake of less than 100 sq m.

-The Mangarahara cichlid, Ptychochromis insolitus/mangarahara, above, with its flowing red-edged fins,
+The Mangarahara cichlid, Ptychochromis insolitus/mangarahara, above, with the male's flowing red-edged fins,

 Damming of the river and crop irrigation caused much of their former habitat to dry up and they were then